jayden-woo/connected/README.md

 | --------- |
 | PORT=5000 |

-Other environmental setups for the safety consideration will be not listed here.
+*Other environmental setups for the safety consideration will not listed here.
+Please check the environment.md*

 #### Install dependencies